 O come, let us worship and bow down: let us kneel before the Lord our maker.
 Psalm 95:6 KJV

 Then Jehoshaphat bowed his head with his face to the ground, and all Judah and the inhabitants of Jerusalem fell down before the LORD, worshiping the LORD.
 2 Chronicles 20:18 ESV

-I want to encourage you to explore these possibilities in your worship to God.
+I want to encourage you to explore these possibilities in your demonstration in worship to God.
 If the thought of participating in one of them makes you uneasy, then think about this: